Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 \subsection{Leveraging the dependence structure}

-The driving force for constructing the proxy term $\hat{C}$ is to leverage the dependence structures among the variables.
-More precisely, certain conditional independence structure allows us to incorporate auxiliary information to improve efficiency while providing rigorous statistical guarantees.
+The driving force of our approach is to leverage the conditional independence structure among variables.
 Conditional independencies are often used to improve performance over saturated models.
-As a classical example, suppose we have i.i.d.\ copies of a vector $(X,Y)$ that satisfies that $X_{-S}$ is conditionally independent of $Y$ given $X_S$, where $X_S$ denotes a subset $S$ of features, and $X_{-S}$ stores the remaining ones.
-Using standard mathematical notation, we equivalently write $X_{-S} \indep Y \given X_S$.
-It is known that running a regression of $Y$ on $X_S$ can have lower mean-squared error than running a regression of $Y$ on $X$, since the latter may have very large variance (see, e.g., \citet{hastie2009elements} for more intuition).
-However, the former estimate may be biased if the conditional independence relation is not satisfied.
-Furthermore, even if the conditional independence relationship holds for some set $S$, the set $S$ is generally unknown.
+As a classical example, suppose we have i.i.d.\ copies of a vector $(X,Y)$ obeying $X_{-S} \indep Y \given X_S$, that is, $X_{-S}$ is conditionally independent of $Y$ given $X_S$, where $X_S$ denotes a subset $S$ of features, and $X_{-S}$ stores the remaining ones.
+It is known that running a regression of $Y$ on $X_S$ can have lower mean-squared error than regressing $Y$ on $X$, since the latter may have very large variance (see, e.g., \citet{hastie2009elements} for more intuition).
+However, the former estimate may be biased if the conditional independence relation is violated.
+Furthermore, even if the conditional independence holds, the set $S$ is generally unknown.
 It is common to use model selection methods such as the best subset selection, Lasso, AIC, or BIC to navigate the bias-variance tradeoff.

-Perhaps less widely known is that conditional independence structures of the type $Y \indep X_S \given Z$ for auxiliary variables $Z$ can also be leveraged to improve estimation and prediction performance.
+Perhaps less widely known is that structures of the type $Y \indep X_S \given Z$ for auxiliary variables $Z$ can also be leveraged to improve estimation and prediction.
 Analogous to classical model selection strategies, we want to derive a data-driven strategy to learn and exploit such structures.
 To fix ideas, let us consider an extreme case where $X\indep Y\given Z$.

 \paragraph{A naive approach.} If $X \indep Y \given Z$, we can re-write

 Assuming access to i.i.d.~copies $\{(X_i,Y_i,Z_i)\}_{i=1}^n$, in view of~\eqref{eq:ci_naive}, we can (i) estimate $\mathbb{E}[Y|Z=z]$ via $\hat \mu_y(z)$, (ii) estimate $\mathbb{E}[X|Z=z]$ via $\hat \mu_x(z)$ and (iii) combine these two estimates to compute $\hat C = \frac{1}{n} \sum_{i=1}^n \hat \mu_y(Z_i) \hat \mu_x(Z_i)$ for $C= \mathbb{E}[XY]$.
 If $\hat \mu_x$ and $\hat \mu_y$ are accurate, then this estimate has smaller variance than $\frac{1}{n}\sum_{i=1}^nX_iY_i$, as